TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 18/1 Kings 18.33.md

 ---

-And he put the wood in order, and cut the bullock in pieces, and laid it on the wood.
-And he said, Fill four jars with water, and pour it on the burnt-offering, and on the wood.
+He put the wood in order, and cut the bull in pieces, and laid it on the wood.
+He said, "Fill four jars with water, and pour it on the burnt offering, and on the wood."